TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^^^^^^^^^

-This document is a complete reference to all objects and properties of TypoScript as used in TYPO3 templates (and not in TSconfig).
+This document is a complete reference to all objects and properties of TypoScript as used in TYPO3 TypoScript templates (and not in TSconfig).

 For explanations about the syntax of TypoScript itself, please refer to the "TypoScript Syntax and In-Depth Study" manual.